himanshuo/life-of-learning/articles/parallel/lecture_13.md

   * -mpirun -np 16 myprog
   * mpicc will run mpi programs on rivanna

-each process runs a copy of your program
+each process runs a copy of your program (SIMD)

 each copy has its own global variables, stack, heap, and PC.
 It also has MPI library.

-KEY: `do not mess with argc and argv before calling MPI_Init`
+For each copy, you want to first call MPI_Init

     MPI_Init (&argc, &argv);